opea-project/GenAIEval/evals/evaluation/lm_evaluation_harness/model_card/README.md

 **Step 7 (Optional)**: Generate Metrics by Threshold for `lm_evaluation_harness`

+Additionally, you can generate a `Metrics by Threshold` CSV for some of the `lm_evaluation_harness` tasks.
+Currently, we support the tasks that produce numeric metrics, like log probabilities or log likelihoods, to determine the best label in text generation and question answering scenarios.
+In the future, we aim to expand our parsing logic and the Model Card Generator to support a wider array of text generation tasks.

-Additionally, you can generate a Metrics by Threshold CSV for some of the `lm_evaluation_harness` tasks by providing the path to the metric results JSONL file in place of `METRICS_RESULTS_PATH`.
+To generate Metrics by Threshold file for supported tasks, provide the path to the metric results JSONL file in place of `METRICS_RESULTS_PATH`.

 ```shell
 INPUT_MC_METADATA_JSON_PATH=/path/to/model_card_metadata.json